16+

 At the end of 2014, the Russian economy suffered another blow when oil prices more than halved.
 Naturally, the Russian ruble immediately collapsed against the dollar and the euro.

-It was far more than a disaster for millions of different businesses.
-It became the beginning of the end for an economy that had lived off imported materials and reselling of imported technology.
-That was when the most venturesome entrepreneurs ‘crash-dived’ into preparations for bankruptcy.
+It was a disaster for millions of businesses.
+That was when the most enterprising entrepreneurs ‘crash-dived’ into preparations for bankruptcy.
 It truly felt like a submarine dive: perfect concentration, steady nerves, unflappable composure, the whole crew ready to steer only one course — for survival.

-This was not the first time, nor will it be the last.
-Crises are as numerous as storm waves, and we must learn to deal with them.
+It wasn’t the first time and it won’t be the last.
+Crises often come, like storm waves, and we must learn to deal with them.
 Theory will no longer help.
 What matters is practice.
-It is for this reason that the book is based on real events.
+It is for this reason that I based this book on real events.
 They may not be described with pinpoint accuracy, but the conclusions are sincere.
-You know, as the credits of a film sometimes say: “Any resemblance to actual people or real events is purely coincidental.”
+You know, as the credits of a film sometimes say: ‘Any resemblance to actual people or real events is purely coincidental.’
 It is the same here.
 There may not have been identical situations, but the description is still 50—60% fair and square.

 I believe that many businessmen and lawyers in Russia and abroad will corroborate my research.
-You can read a lot of books on bankruptcy and memorize almost all the legislative and judicial practice related to this tricky step, but you can never know where it may lead.
-Having studied a large number of related Russian and international cases, I dare to say that bankruptcy is neither death nor even an incurable disease.
-It is merely a vehicle for getting rid of liabilities that have suddenly become a deathly stranglehold on a business of any size.
+You can read a lot of books on bankruptcy and memorize almost all the legislative and judicial practice related to this tricky area, but you can never know where it may lead.
+Having studied a large number of related Russian and international cases, I venture to say that bankruptcy is neither death nor even an incurable disease.
+It is merely a vehicle for getting rid of liabilities that have suddenly put a deathly stranglehold on a business, whatever its size.

 That is why I would like to share my research results with you.